Lola T700

 The Lola T700 is an open-wheel racing car chassis, designed, developed and built by Lola Cars, that competed in the CART open-wheel racing series, for competition in the 1983 IndyCar season.
 It was powered by the 700 hp Ford-Cosworth DFX.
-It won two Grand Prix that season, at Road America and Caesars Palace, both while being driven by Mario Andretti.
+It won two races that season, at Road America and Caesars Palace, both while being driven by Mario Andretti.
 Only 3 models were produced.
 It did manage to score 6 podium finishes, also all with Andretti.
 Andretti eventually finished the season championship that year in 3rd-place, with 133 points.